yasirbhutta/yasirbhutta.github.io/computer-basics/docs/hardware.md

 #### Power Supply

 - Power supply is used to provide electric circuit to different computer hardware components.
-Like Motherboard, Hard disk, CD Rom
+Like Motherboard, Hard disk, CD Rom.

 #### Uninterrupted Power Supply